 The conclusions arising from the consideration by EFSA, and as appropriate by the RMS, of the points identified in the evaluation table, together with the outcome of the expert consultation and the written consultation on the assessment of additional information, where these took place, were reported in the final column of the evaluation table.

-A final consultation on the conclusions arising from the peer review of the risk assessment took place with Member States via a written procedure in July 2018.
+A final consultation on the conclusions arising from the peer review of the risk assessment took place with Member States via a written procedure in July 2018, leading to the EFSA Conclusion finalised in August 2018 (EFSA, 2018b).